MyERAS Application: How to Fill Out the Experiences Section

-The MyERAS Common Application (Now called the MyERAS Application) is a section of your ERAS account that is meant to cover all of the basic information programs would need to know about your personal and professional background.
+The MyERAS Common Application (Now called the MyERAS Application) is a section of your ERAS account that is meant to cover all the basic information programs would need to know about your personal and professional background.
 If programs want, they can also view the ERAS Common Application as a Curriculum Vitae (CV).

 One of the most important and most difficult sections of the MyERAS Application to fill out is the Experiences section.
 This is where you will break up your experiences (clinical, work, teaching, research, extracurriculars, and volunteer) into three categories: work, research, and volunteer.

-You can, and should, include all of your experiences to prove to residency programs you are medically relevant and ready to train in a residency.
+You can, and should, include all of your relevant experiences to prove to residency programs you are medically relevant and ready to train in a residency.
 It also doesn’t just have to be clinical training.
 According to ERAS:

 Each experience you add includes the following sections:

 - Experience Type: